Fall & spring internships

 American Ballet Theatre William J. Gillespie School

-The American Ballet Theatre William J. Gillespie School at Segerstrom Center for the Arts combines the resources of American Ballet Theatre and Segerstrom Center for the Arts.
-The school offers unrivaled opportunities for training and nurturing future generations of dancers and dance audiences.
-The ABT Gillespie School intern will assist with projects related to the school’s Spring events and learn the day to day tasks which include learning Tessitura, an order management software.
-The intern’s responsibilities will include general administrative duties and participation in the annual Showcase.
-Due to class-time offerings, the intern should be available on weeknights and weekends.
+The American Ballet Theatre William J. Gillespie School at Segerstrom Center for the Arts offers unrivaled opportunities for training and nurturing future generations of dancers and dance audiences.
+The ABT Gillespie School intern will assist with projects related to the school’s classes and events, and learn the day-to-day tasks related to running a dance school.

 Development & Special Events

-The Center's Education Department reaches over 300,000 individuals each year with a variety of programs designed to create sustainable creative arts experiences for children, teachers and families.
-The Education intern will gain hands on experience in many aspects of arts education by working on such programs as Segerstrom Center’s On Stage and Family Series performances, Disney Musicals in Schools and Arts Teach.
-Assignments may include planning and facilitating kid friendly pre- show activities, welcoming and assisting students and teachers for field trip performances, helping with masterclasses and teacher professional development sessions and researching and editing educational materials such as study guides, brochures and evaluations.
-Internship is greatly enhanced by attending events, which may include some weekend and evening events.
+The Center's Education & Engagement Department manages 15 different programs designed to create sustainable creative arts experiences for thousands of children, teachers, and families each year.
+The Education & Engagement intern will gain hands-on experience in many aspects of arts education by working on such programs as Segerstrom Center’s On Stage and Family Series performances, Disney Musicals in Schools, and Arts Teach.

 Marketing & Communications

-Theater Operations encompasses all aspects of facilities and operations including production, event operations, engineering, security, and administration.
+Campus Operations encompasses all aspects of facilities and operations, including production, event operations, engineering, security, theater arts administration, capital project planning, project management, and settlement financials.
 An internship in theater operations will de-mystify the "behind-the-scenes" aspect of what it takes to operate a performing arts facility.
 Interns will have the opportunity to engage with the Center’s staff in areas including show preparation, backstage operations, event installation, special events and rental procedures, building security, and facilities maintenance.
 Due to the variety of shows and events at the Center, interns should be available on nights and weekends.

 Professional development sessions